The Perplexing Psychology Of Saving For Health Care

 To really increase their health savings — or any savings — we'd all need to change our mindset, says Degraff, the financial therapist.

 "People would have to first take a dose of reality and get real about their future selves," she says.
-Naturally, we thing our future selves will be "better, healthier, more financially secure," she adds.
+Naturally, we think our future selves will be "better, healthier, more financially secure," she adds.
 But, for many of us, health and income eventually decline with age.
 We need to save more now for later.

 HSAs can be useful, Degraff notes, but only for those who have enough cash to pay their day-to-day expenses — plus a little left over.